X0rD3v1L/trading-app/README.md

 ## 🌐 Access the App

-Once the frontend server is running, open the displayed URL (typically `http://localhost:3000`) in **Google Chrome** or your preferred browser.
+Once the frontend server is running, open the displayed URL in **Google Chrome** or your preferred browser.

 ---